 - The audio edition of the e-Book (read by Olle himself);

-- A 100 USD discount for various useful services for learning Chinese.
+- Discounts on various services and apps useful for learning Chinese.

 Note that Olle offers a 30-Day Money Back Guarantee from your date of purchase.